Parent and guardian information for summer camps

 Medication authorization

-Please make staff aware of any medication that your child requires and where it is in their daypacks during first-day sign in.
-For allergies requiring EpiPens, we ask that you send your camper with 2 EpiPens (1 will stay in the camper’s bag; 1 will remain in the camp office locked safe).
+During first-day sign in, please let staff know of any medication that your child requires and where it is in their daypacks.
+For allergies requiring EpiPens, send your camper with two EpiPens (one for the camper’s bag and one for the camp office locked safe).

-If your child requires any medication, please complete the Medical Authorization Form (PDF, 206.97 KB) and send it to [email protected] or hand it in to your camp counsellor on the first day of camp.
+If your child requires any medication, complete the Medical Authorization Form (PDF, 206.97 KB) and email it to [email protected] or hand it to your camp counsellor on the first day of camp.

 Dietary Restrictions Program

-Dining Hall lunch options meet the needs of campers who are vegetarian, vegan or follow a Halal diet.
-The Dietary Restrictions Program can accommodate most common allergies.
+Dining Hall lunch options meet the needs of campers who are vegetarian, vegan or follow a halal diet.
+The Dietary Restriction Program can accommodate most common allergies.

 The allergies menu: